 If you plan study into every single minute you've got, you'll probably end up stressed and unhappy.
 Make sure you've got time to do things you like that relax you.
 Whether it's sports, video games, music or anything else, don't let it go just because you're studying.

-If you need help, get it.
+5. If you need back up, ask for it.

 Time management for students is a skill.
 Like any skill, some people are better at it than others.
 If you're struggling with it, talk to someone who can help – teachers, friends, family, lecturers and counsellors.